How can Lorna help you?

 What happens after the consultation?

-A tailored nutritional action plan will be sent within 72 hours of your appointment for you to incorporate straight away.
+A tailored nutrition plan will emailed to you after your consultation.
 This will include action points that you have previously agreed with regard to dietary and lifestyle changes and information sheets and recipes to accompany these.
 You will also receive a personalized supplement programme and information about conducting health tests (if required).

 How many consultations will I need?